ricsanfre/pi-cluster/docs/_docs/istio.md

 - Istio is developing a sidecarless architecture, [Ambient mode](https://istio.io/latest/docs/ops/ambient/), which is expected to use a reduced footprint.
 In March 2024, Istio announced the beta relase of Ambient mode for upcoming 1.22 istio release: See [Istio ambient mode beta release announcement](https://www.cncf.io/blog/2024/03/19/istio-announces-the-beta-release-of-ambient-mode/)

+For those reasons, Service Mesh solution in the cluster has been migrated to Istio.

+{{site.data.alerts.end}}

 ## Istio vs Linkerd